CloudBotIRC/CloudBot/README.md

 To configure your CloudBot, visit the [Config Wiki Page](http://git.io/cloudbotircconfig).

-To write your own plugins, visit the [Plugin Wiki Page](http://git.io/cloudbotircplugins).
+To write your own plugins, visit the [Module Wiki Page](http://git.io/cloudbotircplugins).

 More at the [Wiki Main Page](http://git.io/cloudbotircwiki).